roobottom/albie-and-ember/README.md

 ## API

+First, please run `npm install` to install all dependencies for this project.
+Setting your environment variable to `development` will also install development dependencies.

 ### development

 You can run `gulp` commands directly:

-* `gulp` builds the site and start the devlopment server on port `8080`
+* `gulp` builds the site and start the development server on port `8080`
 * `gulp build` builds the site, but doesn't run a server

 ### Live

 Running `npm start` will:

-* Install all dependancies.
 * Build out the site to the `docs` folder
-* Start an expressjs server with gzip compression enabled on port `3030`
+* Start an [Expressjs](http://expressjs.com/) server with gzip compression enabled on port `3030`